remineneko/PokerGameMonteCarlo/README.md

 Monte Carlo is a method used to solve deterministic problem (in this case, consider either you have a winning chance or not) using randomness.
 Using this method, one can consider a hand good or not more reliably while playing, with chances of winning known.

 In this project, the main consideration is the odd of winning of a hand of two cards given five cards dealt on the table under a number of players.
-For any two hands, if one is a sole player, the chances of winning is fixed - the player wins regardless he or she gets anything other than High Card.
-However, since the game is commonly played by multiple people, the chances of winning is much harder to determine.
-Therefore, this project will rely on Monte Carlo to determine the winning chances of a hand of a player consider the overall table.
+For any two hands, if one is a sole player, the chances of winning is fixed - the player wins regardless of what he or she gets.
+However, since the game is commonly played by multiple people, the chances of winning are much harder to determine.
+Therefore, this project will rely on Monte Carlo to determine the winning chances of a hand of a player considering the overall table.

 ## Poker